 - 1. Turn off the console and unplug the power cord. - 2.
 Clean the exterior of the console using a soft cloth dampened with a mild detergent and water mixture.
 Never use solvents or abrasive cleaners on the console.
-Avoid vigorous scrubbing, especially on the front surface of the display.
+Avoid vigorous scrubbing, especially on the front surface of the display. - Note.

-Note.
 Console disinfection.
-To disinfect the console, ZOLL recommends PDI[®] Super SANI-CLOTH[®] germicidal disposable wipes (EPA Reg.
+To disinfect the console, use a product that includes at least 55% isopropyl alcohol or other approved non-corrosive hospital-grade disinfectant (where regionally available, ZOLL recommends PDI® Super SANI-CLOTH® germicidal disposable wipes, EPA Reg.
 No: 9480-4).
-An equivalent product approved by local authorities may be used.
-It must include at least 55% isopropyl alcohol or other approved non-corrosive hospital-grade disinfectant.
 ZOLL highly recommends testing the disinfectant on a small area on the outer surface of the console prior to wiping all surfaces of the console.
 Follow directions provided by the manufacturer of the disinfectant.
-The hospital determines the effectiveness of the disinfectant.

-- 3. Wipe down the outside surfaces with a water-dampened cloth to remove remaining spots or residue. - 4.
+The hospital determines the effectiveness of the disinfectant. - 3.
+Wipe down the outside surfaces with a water-dampened cloth to remove remaining spots or residue. - 4.
 Slide out and remove the condensate collection pan from under the front of the console (see Figure 7.1).